xebia-research/headerbuddy/README.md

 ```
 Note: Give the database container enough time (approximately 15 seconds) to start up before running the application container.

-Note: If the port is unavailable, use `docker-compose run -p` and after the -p add a custom port number. example: `-p 1234:8080`. **important:** keep the port number on the right the same as configured in the application.properties file.
-The application now runs on localhost:1234
+Note: If the port is unavailable, use `docker-compose run -p` and after the -p add a custom port number.
+Example: `-p 1234:8080`.
+The application now runs on "localhost:1234". **Important:** Keep the port number on the right of the ":" the same as configured in the application.properties file.
 ## Running the tests
 ```
 mvn verify